 Read our step-by-step instructions on how to buy, sell and trade Electroneum in the US.

 If you want to buy Electroneum but don’t know where to start, you’ll find the info you’re looking for in this guide.
 For details of how and where to buy Electroneum, as well as how to sell and even hold your ETN, keep reading.

 Buy bitcoin (BTC) or Ether (ETH) through a cryptocurrency exchange.
 One of the leaders, Coinbase makes it easy for aspiring crypto chasers to purchase coins.

 2. Exchange your bitcoin or Ether for ETN.

 After your bitcoin or Ether hits your digital wallet, transfer them to an exchange offering Electroneum.
-Among your options is Cryptopia, a New-Zealand-based exchange.
+Among your options is KuCoin, a Singapore-based exchange.

 - Low verification requirements